 One of the best things about living in California is our glorious abundance of surf and sand.
 And these days, with no shortage of pet-friendly hotels, it’s easy to bring man’s best friend along for the adventure.

-Not all SoCal beaches welcome canines, but we dog paddled our way down the coast and discovered six of the best dog-friendly beaches in Southern California.
+Nevertheless, it’s important to note that not all SoCal beaches welcome canines, but don’t worry!
+We dog paddled our way down the coast and discovered six of the best dog-friendly beaches in Southern California.
+Read on to explore them!

 Coronado Dog Beach | Ocean Boulevard | Coronado